SmokinCaterpillar/pypet/README.md

 * GitPython >= 0.3.1

-To utilize the cap feature for multiprocessing (see :ref:`more-on-multiprocessing`) you need
+To utilize the cap feature for multiprocessing you need

 * psutil >= 2.0.0